SimpleAmericanAccent/saa-app-web/.github/README.md

 This application supports accent coaching workflows: analysis, feedback, and guided practice.

+I repeatedly ran into the same challenges when helping clients with accent training, and existing tools didn’t address them in the way I wanted.
+So I built my own.

 It was built iteratively around client needs and is actively used in my coaching business, with ongoing maintenance and development.

 The software is proprietary.
 The repository is public only for portfolio purposes.